quintusdias/glymur/docs/source/detailed_installation.rst

 Mac OS X
 --------
 All the necessary packages are available to use glymur with Python 2.6, 2.7, and 3.3 via MacPorts.
-You should install the following set of ports:
+For python 3.3, you should install the following set of
+ports:

       * python33
       * py33-numpy